 Peter, as he was commonly known, was born on January 8, 1912 to John H. and Wilhelmina (Baron) Wells of Port Clinton, OH.
 His father was an accomplished yacht designer with his own firm.
 He designed yachts for executives of early automobile companies in the Detroit area, among other notables.
 A collection of John H. Wells' designs is held at the Mystic Seaport.

-During the early 1940's, Peter wrote and illustrated a variety of children’s books, one of which - Mr. Tootwhistle’s Invention - won first prize in the New York Herald Tribune’s Children's Spring Book Festival of 1942.
+During the early 1940's, Wells wrote and illustrated a variety of children’s books, one of which, Mr. Tootwhistle’s Invention, won first prize in the New York Herald Tribune’s Children's Spring Book Festival of 1942.
 His other children's books included Dolly Madison's Surprise and The Pirate's Apprentice.
 He also provided illustrations for children’s books by other authors.

 After his success with Mr. Tootwhistle’s Invention, Peter Wells was hired as a staff cartoonist by King Features.
 Between 1948 and 1951, Wells wrote and drew for King Features’ Katzenjammer Kids comic books series, although attributing the exact issues by him is difficult as the staff cartoonists usually didn’t sign their work.

-During WWII, Wells entered the Navy and served on a PT boat in the Pacific.
+During World War II, Wells entered the Navy and served on a PT boat in the Pacific.

 Between 1946 to 1952 , Wells illustrated for The Blue Book Magazine, a popular pulp magazine, which included artwork for a series of excerpts from Richard Hakluyt’s Principall Discoveries of the English Nation.
 During the 1950s and 1960s, he created the cartoon strip Pete the Pup and others for Scholastic magazine.
 He also published cartoons in various boating magazines.